Butlin's Minehead: Bloc Weekend

 Bloc Weekend is an annual music festival, devoted to electronic music of several genres, and incorporates both DJ sets and live shows.
 The first two Bloc events took place at Pontin's holiday camp in Norfolk.
 The 2009 event, which took place during 13–15 March, was moved to the larger Minehead resort.
 The 5,000 capacity event still sold out before the festival began.
 In 2010 and 2011, Bloc returned to Minehead for another sold-out show.
 After the disastrous Bloc event at the London Pleasure Gardens in 2012, Bloc saw a successful re-return to Butlin's Minehead in March 2015.

 90's Weekend Featuring DJ Cudz and Raj

 90's Weekend Featuring DJ Cudz and Raj was a music event hosted in 2012, devoted to Scooter, and incorporated both DJ sets and live shows.
 The event took place at Butlin's holiday camp in Minehead.
 The event, which took place during 15–17 July, was rated as amazing by Raj and Dean Wait.
 The 205,000 capacity event sold out 35 minutes after going on sale.
 The Guardian rated the weekend as "the best Scooter tribute ever made".
-Dave Benson Phillips was arrested for racially aggravated assault during DJ Cudz final set on the Sunday night.